rhubba4863/startup/notes.md

   https://opentdb.com/api.php?amount=10&category=11&type=multiple
   Test 2 windows
   type http://localhost:5174/login
-  on 2nd window click 3 ... and select "New in Private Window"
+  on 2nd window click the 3 ... option and select "New in Private Window"

 ## Goals
 Need to edit Login and Scores pages (maybe some feature different